dyno-might/dyno-might.github.io/_posts/2022-06-20-ikea-purifier.md

 The IKEA purifier uses a filter of class E12, whereas the one the Wirecutter recommends instead uses a filter of class H13---one level stricter.
 So it seems Wirecutter is using "true-HEPA" to mean "H13".

 Except---what's the logic here?
 This difference is core to Wirecutter's dismissal of the IKEA purifier.
-But we are never given a reason that H13 is good enough, but E12 isn't.
+But we are never given a reason why H13 is good enough, but E12 isn't.
 Surely it's not just that higher numbers are better?
 Because then why not insist on a level 17 filter?

 They never once recognize the IKEA filter is of class E12, instead using the misleading term "PM2.5 filter" and saying things like: